Islam in the Comoros

 Islam is the largest religion in the Comoros.
-According to the 2006 estimate by the U.S. Department of State, roughly 98% of the population in the Comoros is Muslim.
-Virtually all Muslims in the Comoros are Sunni belonging to Shafi'i school of jurisprudence.
-Most adherents are Arab-Swahili, but there are also people of Indian, largely Gujarati, descent.
+According to the 2025 estimate by the CIA World Factbook, roughly 98% of the population in the Comoros is Muslim.
+A strong majority of Muslims in the Comoros are Sunni belonging to Shafi'i school of jurisprudence.

 History

+Introduction of Islam

 Local legend claims Islam was brought to the islands during Muhammad’s lifetime, brought by two Comorian nobles, Fey Bedja Mwamba and Mtswa Mwandze, who visited Mecca.
+However, the earliest known evidence of human occupation of the Comoro Islands dates to the 8th century CE.

-Foreign Muslim merchants likely had a presence in the area as far back as the 9th or 10th century, due to the Comoros being actively involved in the Indian Ocean trade at the time.
-It's possible that small minorities of native Comorians could have converted to Islam during that time.
+Muslim merchants likely had a presence in the area as far back as the 9th or 10th century, due to the Comoros being actively involved in the Indian Ocean trade.
+A small proportion of native Comorians may have converted to Islam during that time, especially among the local elite.
+Large-scale conversion of the islanders in this era is improbable, in part because the local elite needed slaves for labor and trade, and Islam prohibits the enslavement of fellow Muslims.

-Historical evidence suggests Arab merchants and exiled Zayidi Persian Shirazi princes first introduced the religion.
-Islam has long played a central role in the Comoros.
-Ruling families learned Arabic, performed Hajj, and maintained ties with other Muslim communities, such as Kilwa, Zanzibar and Hadramawt.
-Several Sufi tariqa, including the Shadhili, the Qadiriya, and the Rifa'i, are also active.
+Later arrivals by Persian traders from Shiraz introduced the religion in a more substantive manner.
+They began traveling to Africa in the 10th and 11th centuries CE, and waves of Shirazi migration to the Comoros continued through the fifteenth and sixteenth centuries CE.
+They were likely part of a migration of people already settled in that region, whom utilized a Arabized Islamic identity to bolster their prestige, which also led to marriages with native elite families.
+They likely were Shia Muslims.

+The Shirazi influx was coupled with increasing Hadrami immigration, and it is this latter group who appears to have had the biggest religious influence, as they were Sunni and followed the Shafi'i school, which remains the dominant form of Islam in the Comoros.
+They built mosques and undertook large-scale conversion of all non-enslaved Comorians to Islam.